dee-kap/deecode/content/current-affairs.md

 # Current Affairs

 This is a log of my fleeting thoughts.
-In this form they are as useless as news.
+This type of thing is also known as a micro blog.

+# 2025

+## 6 January 2025

+- First working day (kinda) of 2025.
+I want to start the year on a positive note, so here it is to an awesome 2025.
+Cheers!
+- I don't hear much about Typescript these days.
+Has the world figured out a better way to add type safety to JavaScript?

+# 2024

 ## 24 December 2024